-Physical literacy is the mastering of the core physical skills of balance, coordination and eye-tracking through personalised exercise.
-Children who confidently develop their physical literacy are proven to learn more effectively, socialise more easily and participate more positively both inside and outside the classroom empowering every child to achieve more.
+Physical literacy is the mastering of the core physical skills of balance, coordination, and eye-tracking through personalized exercises.
+Students who confidently develop their physical literacy are proven to learn more effectively, socialize more easily, and participate more positively both inside and outside the classroom, empowering every child to achieve more.

 Teachers, teacher assistants, interventionists, staff members, and volunteers may be STEP coaches.
 All STEP coaches complete a training course to become certified to work with student participants.

 Everyone involved in the School or District STEP Team completes training through an online portal.
 Individuals complete modules that are appropriate for their role in implementing STEP within a school or district.
 Training is about 1 hour in length.